goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Thanks
 ------

-Thanks to all contributors of BlueBream (old Zope 3) for developing it.
-Thanks to all those who contributed to this documentation.
+There are many people who contributed to BlueBream through the old Zope 3 project from 2001.
+In fact, many of the technologies came from Zope 2 project which was started in 1998.
+Thanks to all contributors from 1998 for developing Zope.
+It would be difficult to list all the names here as we don't have enough details.
+However a :ref:`contributors-start` page has created to list names of new contributors from January 2010.

 .. raw:: html